replit/play/README.md

 play.start_program()
 ```

-Both of the `@play.repeat_forever` blocks will run seemingly at the same time, which makes the code look a lot simpler for new programmers.
+Both of the `@play.repeat_forever` functions will run seemingly at the same time, which makes the code look a lot simpler for new programmers.

 Although it's annoying to have to type `async` before procedure definitions, we think the trade-off is worth it.
 Plus, we'd hope your IDE would be good enough so that brand new programmers don't have to type this stuff.